agatity/dera_park_analysis/README.md

 ![Első ábra](https://github.com/agatity/dera_park_analysis/blob/main/charts/Distribution_of_Sentiment_Scores_total_replies.png)

 **Figure 2️⃣**: We can better understand the distribution if we divide the comments into 5 groups: very opposed (1-1.99), rather opposed (2-4.99), neutral (5-7), rather in favor (7.01-9), very in favor (9.01-10).
 This is the first time I was surprised: although overall more people support the project, there are also a lot of opponents.
 And they're not a tiny minority—not a few percent!
-There are 135 (1+134) comments against, 247 (203+44) in favour.
+There are 135 (1+134) comments against, 247 (203+44) in favor.

 ![Második ábra](https://github.com/agatity/dera_park_analysis/blob/main/charts/Distribution_of_Sentiment_Scores_total_replies_in_Five_Segments.png)